jupyter-book/thebe/docs/howto/cm_customize.rst

    </script>

 You can use any of `the available CodeMirror configurations <https://codemirror.net/doc/manual.html#config>`_.
-For example, the following configuration changes the CodeMirror theme:
+For example, the following configuration changes the `CodeMirror theme <https://codemirror.net/theme/>`_:

 .. code:: html